Occupy ICE: Background

-The protests began in Portland, Oregon, on June 17, 2018, under the moniker OccupyICEPDX after a rally against Donald Trump's "Zero Tolerance Policy" grew into a vigil and occupation which resulted in an ICE detention center there being closed indefinitely.
-Protests have taken place at ICE headquarters in New York, and at facilities in Los Angeles, Chicago, Detroit, Louisville, Washington state, and Utah.
+The protests began in Portland, Oregon, on June 17, 2018, under the moniker OccupyICEPDX after a rally against President Donald Trump's "Zero Tolerance Policy" grew into a vigil and occupation, which resulted in an ICE detention center there being closed indefinitely.
+Protests have taken place at ICE headquarters in New York City, and at facilities in Los Angeles, Chicago, Detroit, Louisville, Washington state, and Utah.

-The movement arose following media reports of more than 2000 children being separated from their parents, after the parents were arrested for illegally crossing into the U.S. via Mexico.
-The family separation resulted from a "zero tolerance" policy enacted by Donald Trump in April 2018 as part of the Trump administration's immigration reform efforts.
+The movement arose following media reports of more than 2000 children being separated from their parents after the parents were arrested for illegally crossing into the U.S. via Mexico.
+The family separation was a result of a "zero tolerance" policy enacted by Donald Trump in April 2018 as part of the Trump administration's immigration reform efforts.

 While the protests have been likened to the Occupy Wall Street movement, the first series of Occupy ICE protests seen in Portland were unplanned and organic.
-The first camp in Portland grew from a rally organized by Jacob Bureros of Direct Action Alliance with support from local immigrant rights groups and attended by local leaders including former Portland NAACP head and current Portland City Councilor Jo Ann Hardesty and Oregon State Representative Chris Gorsek.
+The first camp in Portland grew from a rally organized by Jacob Bureros of Direct Action Alliance with support from local immigrant rights groups and attended by local leaders, including former Portland NAACP head and current Portland City Councilor Jo Ann Hardesty and Oregon State Representative Chris Gorsek.
 A vigil to honor people who had suffered from the policies grew from participants in the rally and march who stayed and talked about how to potentially have more of an impact.